daniellawrence/dansysadm.com_old/src/index.md

 # welcome

-This is my new site that is all written in markdown, then using python it generates html!
+This is my new site that is all written in markdown, then using python it generates HTML!

-I am a UNIX and Linux Systems enthusiast specialising with automation of Sun/Oracle Solaris and Redhat Linux administration.
+I am a UNIX and Linux Systems enthusiast specializing with automation of Sun/Oracle Solaris and Red hat Linux administration.

 I'm passionate about what I do, using the latest technologies and techniques to deliver the very best solution that I can be proud of.